Barbiero/marcelo-opla/README.md

-# OPLA-Tool
+# OPLA-Tool - NSGA-III Fork

 ## Description
-Desenvolvimento da OPLA-Memetic.

-You need download all projects before to build the OPLA-Memetic.
+Desenvolvimento do NSGA-III para a OPLA-Tool

 ## Requirements
 Before to compile the code, you need to install the following softwares on your PC: